vanderhoornm/android-MythTV-Leanfront/README.md

 - Option --db to copy database.
 This copies the recently used list and local bookmarks (if you selected "Store Bookmarks in Android" in the Settngs).
 - Option --settings to copy settings.
 This copies everything that was input from the Settings section.

 acopy.sh can be used for any application to copy any files, but it requires that the application be debuggable.
-The release builds of leanfront are debuggable, but most apps from the play store are not, so it will not work on those.

 #### Important Notes